lorenzo-fattori/instagram-followers-cleaner/README.md

-# instagram-follower-cleaner
+# instagram-followers-cleaner
 A small Python utility to clean Instagram exported text and detect users who do not follow back.

 This project was built as part of my learning journey while studying Python fundamentals, with a focus on clean code, text processing, and data cleaning.

-This project is intentionally simple and focused on fundamentals.
+It is intentionally simple and focused on fundamentals.
 It represents an early step in my learning path.

 ---